deanishe/alfred-convert/README.md

 <a name="configuration"></a>
 ### Configuration ###

-The workflow is configured via the configuration sheet (`[𝒙]`) in Alfred Preferences and via a couple of text files in its data directory.
+The workflow is configured via the [configuration sheet][config-sheet] (the `[𝒙]` icon) in Alfred Preferences and via a couple of text files in its data directory.

 #### Configuration sheet ####

-Basic configuration is performed in the configuration sheet:
+Basic configuration is performed in the [configuration sheet][config-sheet]:

 |           Option          |                                                                    Meaning                                                                    |
 |---------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------|